Party for the Animals

 The Party for the Animals (Partij voor de Dieren /nl/, PvdD) is a political party in the Netherlands.
 Among its main goals are animal rights and animal welfare.
 The PvdD was founded in 2002 as a single-issue party for animal rights, opposing animal cruelty and the treatment of animals in agriculture.
 The party then developed into a left-wing, ecological party.

-Since 2019, the PvdD's political leader is Esther Ouwehand.
-With 2.25% of the votes at the 2023 general election, the PvdD holds three of the 150 House of Representatives's seats.
-In the Senate, it has three of the 75 seats.
+Since June 2026, the PvdD's political leader is Christine Teunissen.
+With 2.08% of the votes at the 2025 general election, the PvdD holds three of the 150 House of Representatives's seats.
+In the Senate, it has one of the 75 seats.
 PvdD holds 26 States-Provincial seats across all provinces.
 In the European Parliament, it has one of the 31 seats allocated to the Netherlands constituency.